donecollectively/stellar-contracts-site/src/pages/docs/reference/design-principles.md

 Construct helper functions that can easily be mocked out for testing purposes, producing a transaction that fails in an expected way.

-Such an expected failure (aka a **negative test**) demonstrates, as an explicit part of the automated test plan, the importance of the item missing from a txn - such as a UUT that is needed in a certain situation.
+Such an expected failure (aka a **negative test**) demonstrates the importance of the item missing from a txn - such as a UUT that is needed in a certain situation.
+Putting it explicit in the automated test plan actively guards your codebase from changes that would produce the wrong result.

 ### Habitually test-drive new contract code